rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 intensive-stem pronoun (104c).
 All three genitive forms are then rendered in (105) with the SOD marking strategy.
 Hypothetically, yet a third set might be rendered using the complex śet́e SOD pronoun, cf. (95).
-Curious enough, another form is also attested in the corpora with what appears to be a grammaticalization from the two separate %Oń+śe% morphemes to a single %Ońśe% morpheme head marker.
+Curious enough, another form is also attested in the corpora with what appears to be a grammaticalization from the two separate -Oń+śe- morphemes to a single -Ońśe- morpheme head marker.

 (106)